 So, when a user is near the store, the geofence helps to entice them to enter the store with an incentive, promotion or otherwise.
 While in the store, beacons take over the interaction.
 Together, the geofence and beacons create a meaningful in-store experience for customers.

-The following use case illustrates how beacons and a geofence bring customers into a store, suggest purchases, and provide personal interactions, including Goodbye and Thank You messages.
+The following use case illustrates how beacons and a geofence marketing strategy can bring customers into a store, suggest purchases, and provide personal interactions, including Goodbye and Thank You messages.